-Familiarise yourself with the instructions, processes and expectations governing end-of-semester exams.
+Familiarise yourself with the instructions, processes and expectations governing in-semester tests and end of semester exams.

-Disability Services helps students who have a disability to access reasonable adjustments for exams.
-Find out about registering with Disability Services.
+Inclusion and Disability Services helps students who have a disability to access reasonable adjustments for exams.
+They can also help students who have a temporary condition or injury and require adjustments for their exam.
+Find out about registering with Inclusion and Disability Services.

 Check the common adjustments converted for online delivery.
 Adjustments for your in-person exam will be included on your exam timetable.